xcbhx/Herd-Immunity-Simulation/ReadMe.md

 # Final Project: Herd Immunity Simulation

-_Imagine you have been hired at a new startup focused on health and medicine --- and the World Health Organization needs your skills a programmatic pandemic simulation specialist!_
+_Imagine you have been hired at a new startup focused on health and medicine --- and the World Health Organization needs your skills as programmatic pandemic simulation specialist!_

 **Your job is to create a simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against a virus.**